February 2026 Disneyland Crowd Calendar

 The good news is that February is off-season when it comes to travel to Southern California as a whole.
-It’s a low-volume month for Los Angeles and Orange County airports, which should be reflected on crowd calendars for Disneyland and Disney California Adventure.
+It’s a low-volume month for LAX and SNA airports, which should be reflected on crowd calendars for Disneyland and Disney California Adventure.
+The bad news is that a lot of people live within Los Angeles and Orange Counties, and the winter “off-season” has increasingly become a popular time for them to visit.

 With that preface out of the way, here’s what you can expect in February at Disneyland & Disney California Adventure in terms of the crowd calendar, weather, refurbishment, special events, closures and new attractions…